- chapter 4

 Then look at the various episodes in the second part.
 Who might be present in this second part but not the first?
 There's a clue in verse 38.
 Then consider how there is something different about Jesus' ministry in these verses compared to Mark - and the clue lies at the beginning of chapter 5.

 One way of looking at this chapter is to see it as a presentation of Jesus by word and deed.
-Matthew does this in chapters 5 to 9 of his Gospel.
+Matthew does something similar in chapters 5 to 9 of his Gospel.
 What is the weakness of this view?

 Read now the first story of the following chapter (5,1-11).
 How can we take this incident as the conclusion to the healings of chapter 4?

-Take a look now at the response from me.
+Then take a look at the response from me.

 We will take four pages to read this chapter.
-It's as well to read the Nazareth sermon in two stages because that is how it is presented in the Sunday Lectionary (and taking note of the overlap of the two Sunday Gospels in the lectionary).
+It's as well to read the Nazareth sermon in two parts because that is how it is presented in the Sunday Lectionary for the 3rd and 4th Sundays of Ordinary Time

-We begin then with Jesus arriving in Nazareth.
+We begin then with Jesus arriving in Nazareth, 4,14.